-Exchange differences arising in translation of the Group's foreign subsidiaries are taken to the foreign currency translation reserve, as described in Note 27.
+Exchange differences arising on translation of the Group's foreign subsidiaries are taken to the foreign currency translation reserve.
 The reserve is recognised in profit and loss at such time as the Group disposes of its net investment.

 Options reserve